msaps/MSSTabbedPageViewController/README.md

  - use `setTransitionStyle:` to set both the `selectionIndicatorTransitionStyle` and `tabTransitionStyle`.
 - `tabTransitionStyle` - The transition style to use for the tabs.

+## Enhancements
+I plan to add the following enhancements to the next version:

+- Infinite Scrolling - ability to continously scroll page view controller and tab bar.
+- Improved childViewController - Improve on MSSTabbedPageChildViewController.

 ## Requirements
 Supports iOS 8 and iOS 9.